 To find out how to publish in Part Ⅰ, refer to our Publishing Requirements section.

 Through the Canada Gazette, Part Ⅰ, the Government includes Canadians in the regulatory process.
-All Canadians have a chance to submit their comments to the relevant government department or agency responsible for the proposed regulations, before they are enacted and then published in Part Ⅱ. This is called the consultation process.
+All Canadians have a chance to submit their comments to the relevant government department or agency responsible for the proposed regulations, before they are enacted and published in Part Ⅱ. This is called the consultation process.
 The name and contact information of the person responsible for the proposed regulations is found at the end of each regulatory impact analysis statement that accompanies the proposed regulations.
-A list of all ongoing consultations regarding proposed regulations can be found in our Consultation.
+To access the list of ongoing consultations, please consult the Canada Gazette Web site.